Galician language: Dialects

-An exception to this rule is constituted by the hiatus in which the first vowel was a nasalized i or u.
+An exception to this rule is constituted by the hiatus in which the first vowel was a nasalised i or u.
 In those cases, a nasal, palatal //ɲ// or velar //ŋ// was usually inserted: ũa 'a / one (fem.)' > unha (Portuguese uma), -ina > -ĩa > -iña (Portuguese -inha).
 Nevertheless, in Ancarese and Asturian Galician, this process did not take place: A-G vecía, Ancarese vecĩa vs. standard veciña '(female) neighbor' (Port. vizinha), A-G úa, Ancarese ũa vs. standard unha (Port. uma).